Login with your member password below to see your content

 What Else?

-A quick word on some of Sante’Agata de Goti’s seasonal attractions: notably the Barbeque festival in June and the Gnocci festival in August.
-And this being Campania, there are also numerous wine tastings at the surrounding vineyards; as well as a tour of the old town’s wine cellars.
+A quick word on some of Sant’Agata de Goti’s seasonal attractions: notably the Barbecue Festival in June and the Gnocchi Festival in August.
+And this being Campania, there are also numerous wine tastings at the surrounding vineyards, as well as a tour of the old town’s wine cellars.

 Getting There